Yoki’s Farm: Family-Friendly Farm Experience in Tagaytay

-I like visiting farm locations as communing with nature is rejuvenating and seeing how locals work makes me appreciate the agricultural and other nature resources in the country.
+I like visiting farm locations.
+I find that communing with nature is rejuvenating, and seeing how locals work makes me appreciate the agricultural and other nature resources in the country.
 Recently, my fellow bloggers and I visited Yoki’s Farm in Mendez, Cavite.

 Yoki’s Farm is a 10-hectare farm providing a wholesome farm experience to its guests.
 It has a hydroponics farm, orchidarium, zoo and museum.
 You can visit here for a day tour or stay overnight in one of their rooms to enjoy all facilities, including the pool.
 This place is only several minutes away from the town proper of Tagaytay, so it’s a great destination for those who are looking for wholesome or family-friendly activities in the area.